 Many anglers strike just before reeling in, even if they are only changing bait and there has been no indication that a fish is on the end of the line.
 Why?
 The main reason for this is to get the weight and rig up off the seabed and away from snags.
 This strike, followed by a fast retrieval, helps cut down on getting snagged.

-So what are the alternative?
+So what options do anglers have to land larger fish from positions such as these?
 Sometimes anglers in this situation will ‘handline’ up a fish by setting their rod to one side and pulling the fish up by hand.
 This is hard work (strong monofilament line with a decent weight on the end will also slice through unprotected hands) and although it solves the problem of the rod snapping it does not avoid the problem of the hook hold giving way.
 The best way of getting a fish up from the sea to a pier is to use a drop net.
 These are large circular nets that are lowered down by hand and collect the fish which is then pulled up by hand – view a range of drop nets available on Amazon by clicking here.
 It is much, much easier to operate a drop net with a second person as the angler can guide the fish into the net and the second person pull the net up while the angler reels in.

 Related article: Pier Fishing